emapco/chemberta3/README.md

 #### DeepChem scaffold splits

 DeepChem’s implementation of ScaffoldSplitter follows the Bemis-Murcko scaffold-based approach to split molecular datasets.
 It groups molecules based on their core scaffold structures, ensuring structurally similar compounds remain together.
-The splitter prioritizes placing larger scaffold groups into the training set before allocating smaller ones to validation and test sets, promoting a more realistic evaluation of model general- ization.
+The splitter prioritizes placing larger scaffold groups into the training set before allocating smaller ones to validation and test sets, promoting a more realistic evaluation of model generalization.
 For benchmarking using DeepChem splits, each dataset was split into 80/10/10 train/validation/test sets using the scaffold splitter.
 Table 6 compares the performance of models on the classification dataset splits using DeepChem scaffold splitter.

 #### MoLFormer scaffold splits